omreps/esp32dash/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # esp32dash

+(cc) esp32dash is an independently working part of the project ESP32FREE (free web-server for esp32, www.esp32free.com)

 esp32dash enables your ESP32 show the dashboard in web-browser.
 For example for the connected sensors values & outputs states & variables and so on.
 It does this by using the Google charts.
 This code is made for the ESP32 and use the [arduino-esp32](https://github.com/espressif/arduino-esp32).